OxfordRSE/softeng-daycourse/pages/why-eng-res-soft.md

 ::

 <!--
+'Waterfall' model

-Highly unrealistic; also treats software developed as disposable; software increasingly DEMANDED to be open access published by journals, reproduce your results
+Highly unrealistic; also treats software developed as disposable

+Software increasingly DEMANDED to be open access published by journals, reproduce your results

-Understandable… there has been a crisis in confidence of the publishing model - the reproducilbiity crisis;
+With pressure to published, there has been a reproducilbiity crisis in science -->
--->

 ---